 To produce the best review of bike cargo trailers that we could, we coupled our inherent love of cycling, camping, and the outdoors with every online resource we could find regarding cargo trailers.
 After rounding up the highest-rated trailers and purchasing them from online retailers, we hitched them up and took them to the limit.
 Think Rocky IV training montage where he's chopping wood, jumping rope, and carrying logs.

 Every trailer we tested was unique.
-While some of the two-wheel models were capable of hauling massive rounds of firewood, others were designed to easily load up groceries or a week's worth of camping supplies.
-We tested every trailer with their intended use.
-We also pushed them beyond what they were made to do to figure out what their real-world capacity was and how far it could be pushed.
+While some of the two-wheel models could haul massive rounds of firewood, others were designed to easily load up groceries or a week's worth of camping supplies.
+We tested every trailer with its intended use in mind.
+We also pushed them beyond what they were made to do to figure out their real-world capacity.

 Ease of Towing

-We found the one wheel trailers to be significantly easier to tow than two-wheel trailers, and the one-wheel trailers with suspension were the easiest of all.
-We won't get into the concept of "unsprung weight," but there is some interesting information on the internet.
-All we know is the trailers that utilized only one wheel and suspension are significantly easier to tow.
-That being said, if you're hauling significant weight, the two-wheel trailers handle the weight much better than one.
+We found the one-wheel trailers to be significantly easier to tow than two-wheel trailers, and one-wheel trailers with suspension are the easiest of all.
+That being said, if you're hauling significant weight, two-wheel trailers handle the weight much better than one.
 We loaded up each trailer and took off down dirt roads and trails to see how easy or difficult each was to tow over different terrain.

 Smoothness of Ride

 To test versatility, we went overnight camping, grocery shopping, and hauled our pets around with each trailer.
-While some situations such as single-track trail with a two-wheel trailer didn't work well, some trailers offered a pleasantly versatile set of characteristics.
+While some situations — such as a singletrack trail with a two-wheel trailer — didn't work well, some trailers offered a pleasantly versatile set of characteristics.